The Oasis Story so far...

-We have been pioneering life-transforming housing, healthcare, education and youth work initiatives across the globe for over twenty years.
+We have been pioneering life-transforming housing, healthcare, education and community initiatives across the globe for nearly 30 years.

-We want to see a just and inclusive world, in which everyone (and we mean everyone) has equal opportunity to reach his or her potential.
+We want to see a just and inclusive world, in which everyone (and we mean everyone) has an equal opportunity to reach their potential.
 We're motivated by our Christian faith to serve people and transform communities by promoting inclusion and confronting injustice.

 A trip down memory lane...